seinecle/blog/_posts/2023-03-18-contributing-to-gephi.md

 **I would like to emphasize that on this channel the most important are contributions (things you can do), not suggestions (things others should do...).
 The entire group of Gephi core contributors are pretty overwhelmed already, let's give them so help, not a wishlist! :-)**

-## e.
+## f.
 Are you a consultant / free-lancer / slasher?
 ### Do organize trainings and workshops!
 It is not always super clear that Gephi as a topic is for everyone - not just to be contained in the gephi.org website or in the Gephi software.
 You can develop a free or commercial and / or for-profit activity about Gephi.
 One obvious activity would be training sessions or workshops about Gephi, or any consulting activity in a given sector, leveraging Gephi.
 Maybe that when this gets clarified, we'll see a broader offer for trainings in Gephi?